hegerdes/homepage/content/blog/2024-11-containerd-2.md

 > Why is it impotent?

 If you run a container today you can set the `UID`, the user UserID as which the main container process runs.
 Every single security guide regarding containers recommends to run container processes as none-root and as a unprivileged user, which IDs start at the 1000 range.
 For most applications this is not an issue, but there are certain processes that require root.
 If processes need to install packages they require root, CI-Jobs often require root and it is really hard to run an `ssh` server as none-root.
 Even one of the most used containers, `nginx`, start as root and then drop their permissions to a none privileged user.
-The problem with root is that if an attacker manages to escape the container sandbox he is automatically root on the host system since UserIDs in a container map one to one to the one on the host.
+The problem with root is that if an attacker manages to escape the container sandbox he is automatically root on the host system since UserIDs in a container map one to one to the ones on the host.
-User-Namespaces changes that.
-If you ran a container with the user-namespaces feature enabled that container can run as root, but has a different, unprivileged UserID on the host.
-This is a great feature that drastically improves security.
+User-Namespaces changes this.
+If you ran a container with the user-namespaces feature enabled a container can run as root, but has a different, unprivileged UserID on the host.
+This is a great feature that drastically improves security without a performance penalty.
-The 2.0 release of containerd supports user-namespaces by default but you may still have to enable it in your kernel parameters with `user.max_user_namespaces=1048576` (Suggested values from CoreOS for CRI-O).
+The 2.0 release of containerd supports user-namespaces by default but you may still have to enable it in your kernel via `user.max_user_namespaces=1048576` (Suggested values from CoreOS for CRI-O).
-While it is now shipped with containerd, it is still in beta for Kubernetes.
+While the feature is now shipped with containerd, it is still in beta for Kubernetes.
 Your can enable it by setting the `featureGate` `UserNamespacesSupport` to `true` on the api-server.
 To start a pod which uses user-namespaces set the `hostUsers` parameter to `false`.
 Thats all you need to do.
 This can also be enforced via admission controllers.

 ```yaml,linenos